mafm/ledger.py/README.md

-# ledger.py: command-line, double-entry accounting in python.
+# ledger.py: command-line, double-entry accounting in python

 **ledger.py** is a simple, command-line, double-entry accounting system, that reads transactions from a file written in a simple text format and produces summary reports.